ohjeongwook/FlashHacker/README.md

 # FlashHacker

 FlashHacker is an ActionScript Bytecode instrumentation framework.
 The RABCDasm tool is used for disassembling and assembling of ActionScript Bytecode.
-The tool uses Bytecode disassembly to inject various instrumentation instructions.

-The tool is very useful when you work with malicious Flash files.
+FlashHacker uses Bytecode disassembly to inject various instrumentation instructions.
+This is very useful when you work with malicious Flash files.

 The whole concept was introduced in my previous presentation at ShmooCon 2012 http://www.shmoocon.org/2012/presentations/Jeong_Wook_Oh_AVM%20Inception%20-%20ShmooCon2012.pdf